Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Introduction

 \subsection{Organisation of the paper}

 We present a general description of the random state-space Markov models of interest in this paper in Section \ref{sModel}, including a brief review of the standard particle filter with known parameters.
 The recursive nested particle filter scheme is introduced in Section \ref{sNested}.
-In Section \ref{sResults} we provide a summary of the main theoretical properties of the proposed algorithm and discuss how it compares to the (non recursive) SMC$^2$ method of \cite{Chopin12}.
-The analysis of the approximation errors in $L_p$, as well as the lower bound for the effective sample size, is contained in Section \ref{sConvergence}.
+In Section \ref{sResults} we provide a summary of the main theoretical properties of the proposed algorithm and discuss how it compares to the (non recursive) SMC$^2$ method of \citep{Chopin12}.
+The analysis of the approximation errors in $L_p$ is contained in Section \ref{sConvergence}, together with a brief discussion on the computation of an effective sample size for the proposed algorithm.
 Section \ref{sExamples} presents some illustrative numerical results for a simple example and, finally, Section \ref{sConclusions} is devoted to the conclusions.